-Michael Rothberg is Professor of English and Comparative Literature and the 1939 Society Samuel Goetz Chair in Holocaust Studies at the University of California, Los Angeles.
+Michael Rothberg is Chair of the Department of Comparative Literature, Professor of English and Comparative Literature, and the 1939 Society Samuel Goetz Chair in Holocaust Studies.
+He is also co-organizer of the Working Group in Memory Studies and an affiliate of the Alan D. Leve Center for Jewish Studies.

-His latest book is Multidirectional Memory: Remembering the Holocaust in the Age of Decolonization (2009), published by Stanford University Press in their “Cultural Memory in the Present” series and forthcoming in French and Polish translations.
-He is also the author of Traumatic Realism: The Demands of Holocaust Representation (2000), and co-edited The Holocaust: Theoretical Readings (2003) with Neil Levi.
-Four co-edited special issues appeared in 2010-2011: Noeuds de Mémoire: Multidirectional Memory in Postwar French and Francophone Culture (Yale French Studies, co-edited with Debarati Sanyal and Max Silverman); Between Subalternity and Indigeneity: Critical Categories for Postcolonial Studies (Interventions, co-edited with Jodi A. Byrd); States of Welfare (Occasion, co-edited with Lauren M.E.
-Goodlad and Bruce Robbins); and Transcultural Negotiations of Holocaust Memory (Criticism, co-edited with Stef Craps).
+He has also co-edited The Holocaust: Theoretical Readings (2003; with Neil Levi) as well as five special issues of journals: Trump and the “Jewish Question” (Studies in American Jewish Literature; with Neil Levi); Noeuds de Mémoire: Multidirectional Memory in Postwar French and Francophone Culture (Yale French Studies, with Debarati Sanyal and Max Silverman); Between Subalternity and Indigeneity: Critical Categories for Postcolonial Studies (Interventions, with Jodi A. Byrd); States of Welfare (Occasion, with Lauren M.E.
+Goodlad and Bruce Robbins); and Transcultural Negotiations of Holocaust Memory (Criticism, with Stef Craps).

 - B.A. from Swarthmore College with Highest Honors in English and Linguistics